Amplitude recursions with an extra marked point: Genus one (one-loop level)

-For all genus-one Selberg integrals as well as for the genus-one Selberg seed, we will again suppress the $\tau$-dependence below.
-However, we will still indicate the dependence by using partial derivatives.
+\end{definition} For all genus-one Selberg integrals as well as for the genus-one Selberg seed, we will indicate the dependence on $\tau$ by the upper index and by using partial derivatives.

-We call the sum $n_{k+1}+\dots+n_L$ the \textit{weight} of the Selberg integral.
+The sum $n_{k+1}+\dots+n_L$ is called the \textit{weight} of the Selberg integral.
 This notation, where instead of the actual shifts $a_i$ from \eqn{eqn:defGt} the index of a position variable $z_i$ is used, will allow for rather compact equations when manipulating genus-one Selberg integrals.
 Moreover, as for the genus-zero Selberg integrals, the shift $z_{i_{k+1}}$ in the integration kernel $g^{(n_{k+1})}_{k+1,i_{k+1}}$ can only be a variable which has not yet been integrated out, which leads to the genus-one analogue of the admissibility condition in \eqn{eqn:admissibility}:

-As in the genus-zero setting, the corresponding integrals in the genus-one setting are also called admissible.
+whereas the corresponding integrals at genus one are again called \textit{admissible}.

+Similar to the situation for genus-zero Selberg integrals, convergence is determined by the values of the complex parameters $s_{ij}$.
+Since the pole structure of genus-one Selberg integrals matches the corresponding structure at genus zero, the conditions discussed and referred to apply for genus-one Selberg integrals as well.
+We will assume the parameters $s_{ij}$ to be fixed accordingly throughout the remainder of this article.

+The expression for the Selberg seed \eqref{eqn:SelbergSeed} is already very close to the one-loop Koba--Nielsen factor $\KNE$ appearing in the one-loop string amplitudes below.
+In particular, $G_{e_0}$ and $\Gt_{x^{(1)}}$ are the regularized integrals as defined in \eqns{eqn:regGenusZero}{sec:eMPL:DefReg}, respectively.
+A key observation for our construction is the relation between these two functions which is stated in \eqn{ellKZ:zeroValueRegularized}: the polylogarithm $G_{e_0}(-2\pi i z)$ describes the asymptotic behaviour of the elliptic polylogarithm $\Gt_{x^{(1)}}(z,\tau)$ as $z\to 0$.
 In order to be equipped for the next subsections, let us collect a couple of identities for genus-one Selberg integrals.
-Derivatives of the function $\Gt_{ij}$ can be redirected to another index using the symmetry property \eqref{eqn:symmetryKernel} of $g^{(1)}$:
+Derivatives of the function $\Gt_{ij}$ can be redirected to another index via

 In the above language, the Fay identity \eqref{eqn:Fay} takes the form